Lumbini Tour

 - Right concentration: Developing the ability to focus the mind and achieve deep states of meditation.

-The teachings of Gautama Buddha have had a profound impact on the world, and Buddhism has become one of the major religions of the world.
-Today, there are over 500 million Buddhists worldwide, and Buddhist teachings continue to inspire people to live a life of compassion, mindfulness, and wisdom.
+Today, there are over 500 million Buddhists worldwide, and Buddhist teachings continue to inspire people to live lives of compassion, mindfulness, and wisdom.

 Things to do in Lumbini